 6.0% (2021 forecast)

 ANZ has engaged Export Council of Australia (“ECA”) as a primary contributor to this website.
 The views and opinions expressed in the following content are those of ECA and may not necessarily state or reflect those of ANZ.

-Learn about how Japan rates on various economic and ease of doing business measures
+Learn about how China rates on various economic and ease of doing business measures

 Click the topics below to find out more.

 3.29 (2018, Source: The World Bank Logistics Performance Index)